Jared Cook Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Season Stats

-- Cook has seen the ball thrown his way five times in the red zone this season, 15.2% of his team's 33 red zone pass attempts.
+- With five targets in the red zone this season, Cook has been on the receiving end of 15.2% of his team's 33 red zone pass attempts.

+- The Chargers, who rank 18th in the NFL in points scored, have dropped back to pass 63.9% of the time while running the football 36.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Eagles.